How To Get Pine Cones To Open

 The opening and closing of pine cone scales is a fascinating example of hygroscopic movement.
 This means the movement is caused by changes in moisture levels.
 Pine cone scales are made of two layers of tissue: a layer of dense, rigid cells on the outside and a layer of softer, more flexible cells on the inside.

 When the air is dry, the outer layer loses moisture and shrinks.
-This shrinkage creates tension that pulls the scales open.
+Still, this shrinkage creates tension that pulls the scales open.
 Conversely, when the air is humid, the outer layer absorbs moisture and expands, causing the scales to close.

-The methods described above leverage this natural mechanism by creating a dry environment, whether it's through heat (oven drying, dehydrating) or exposure to dry air (air drying, sunlight).
+The methods described above make use of this natural mechanism by creating a dry environment, whether it's through heat (oven drying, dehydrating) or exposure to dry air (air drying, sunlight).
 By reducing the moisture content of the pine cone scales, we encourage them to open.

 Additional Tips and Considerations